spences10/scottspence.com/posts/sveltekit-contact-form-example-with-airtable.md

 to send, you can add in the email you want the notifications sent to with a standard subject line.

-In the message section of the properties panel you can chose what data you want included in the email by clicking the `+` in the top right of the input field.
+In the message section of the properties panel you can choose what data you want included in the email by clicking the `+` in the top right of the input field.

 I've picked the name, email and message fields to be included in the email.
 You can add in and additional message you want to be included.